 How is RAM Used in Computers

 Before we decide how much RAM is needed for your new PC, it’s important to first understand how RAM is actually used in it.
 RAM, which is often also referred to as system memory, is an acronym for Random Access Memory.
-While it would take quite a long time to fully explain all the cases of how RAM is [...]
+While it would take quite a long time to fully explain all the cases of how RAM is used in [...]

 If you’ve been surprised by the massive surge in RAM pricing lately, you’re not alone.
 China is now closely monitoring DRAM prices, hinting that it’s possibly looking to conduct an investigation for price fixing.
 Xu Xinyu, an official of China’s National Development and Reform Commission’s Pricing Supervision Department, stated: